Do you remember the first anti-smoking campaign you saw? If you live in Western Australia, chances are it was a Make Smoking History campaign.

 'Nice People' TV Campaign

 Since then, Make Smoking History has run 55 campaign waves in WA, with many of the ads made right here in WA.
-You might recognise some of the other Make Smoking History campaigns that have run across the years:
+You might recognise some that have run across the years:

 'Zita's Story' (2006).
 Zita with oxygen tube coming out of her nose